Tommy (London Symphony Orchestra album)

 The studio version of the orchestral Tommy was issued in boxed-set LP format.
 It featured original artwork and photography, which used a pinball as its main motif, was designed by Tom Wilkes and Craig Braun and won the Best Album Package Grammy in 1974.
 The art was by Richard Amsel, Robert Heindel, Jim Manos, Alex Gnidziejko, Wilson McLean, Doug Johnson, David Edward Byrd, Robert Grossman, Charles White III, Richard Harvey and Mark English.

 Though it yielded no hit singles, the album fared well on Billboard's Top Pop Albums chart, debuting on 9 December 1972, peaking at #5, and remaining on the chart for 38 weeks.

+On 9 December 1972, Reizner presented a concert version of the orchestrated Tommy at the Rainbow Theatre, London.
+There were two performances on the same evening.
+The concerts featured the Who, plus a guest cast, backed by the London Symphony Orchestra conducted by Measham.
+A second run occurred in mid-December with some different singers.

+In March 1973 Reizner and Measham took the concert version to Australia, performing with Keith Moon as Uncle Ernie, and a cast of Australian singers and musicians.